-Shumla in the News
+Shumla in the Media

 Shumla’s research and education is gaining local, national and international attention.
 Here are just a few of the news stories and articles that have been published about Shumla.

 (Click on each heading to access articles, videos, radio shows, etc.)

 “Archaeologists have recorded 233 ancient art sites along Texas’ border with Mexico.
 Now they want to discover the meanings behind the murals” This article by Brendan Gibbons describes the work that was accomplished during the Alexandria Project, and what is now being done with the “staggering amount of visual data” that was collected by Shumla’s staff.
 In particular, it highlights the research of Dr. Diana Rolon on the feline motif in the rock art.